Who are our Governors?

 How often do Governors meet?

-Governors meet as a full governing body at least once a term.
+Governors meet regularly and as a full governing body at least once a term.
 In addition, all Governors sit on various committees that also meet once a term.
 A budget setting meeting is held once a year.

 In between meetings, Governors attend training sessions, carry out school visits, review documents and respond to emails and telephone calls as needs demand.
 On average the role demands around 10-20 days commitment per year.

 How do I contact the Governors?

 Governors are happy to be approached in person in the playground.
 More formal approaches can be made by writing to the Chair of Governors.
 Letters for the Chair of Governors can be left with the school office.
 Alternatively, Governors can be contacted at the following email address: Governors @sebertwood.co.uk

 How do I become a Sebert Wood Governor?